Messi a man for all Champions League seasons - but will this really be Barcelona's? | Goal.com

 Gerard Pique and Co. came under intense pressure in Prague.
 They were breached just the once, when Jan Boril toe-poked home an equaliser early in the second half.

-But, in truth, that was only because of the brilliant of Marc-Andre ter Stegen, who was once again sensational in goal.
+But, in truth, that was only because of the brilliance of Marc-Andre ter Stegen, who was once again sensational in goal – and, understandably, less than impressed with the antics of those meant to be protecting his goal.

-At the other end of the field, Messi came up with the key contributions.
+"It is necessary for us to talk about some things," the German shot-stopper told Movistar Plus immediately after the game.

+"We have to do so among ourselves.
+I will not say it here.
+It's an internal issue and I would like to first talk to those who were on the pitch."

+Messi's contribution won't be questioned, of course.
+How could it?
+He has scored 19 Champions League goals since the start of the 2017-18 season.
+Barca's second-top scorer?
+Own goals, with seven!
+Barcelona's reliance on their captain has been clear for some time.

-As well as opening the scoring from Arthur's slide-rule pass, he also whipped over the cross that resulted in the unlucky Peter Olayinka deflecting Luis Suarez's shot into his own net.
+As well as opening the scoring in Prague from Arthur's slide-rule pass, Messi also whipped over the cross that resulted in the unlucky Peter Olayinka deflecting Luis Suarez's shot into his own net for what proved the game's winning goal.

 The Uruguayan should also have converted a sublime through-ball from his Argentine accomplice but it must also be acknowledged that Messi blew a huge chance to spare Barca such a nervy finish and also botched a breakaway in the dying seconds with a loose pass.